Non-Deterministic Functions as Non-Deterministic Processes (Extended Version): A Correct Encoding

 \item Given the confirmations in the previous two steps, reduction $\red_{\cnum{5}}$ can now safely communicate a name $x_1$.
 This reduction synchronizes the shared variable $x_1$ with the first element in the bag.

-\item Reduction $\red_{\cnum{6}}$ concerns $x$ confirming its behaviour.
+\item Reduction $\red_{\cnum{6}}$ concerns $x$ confirming its behavior.
 At this point, we could have alternatively performed a reduction on name $y_1$.
 We chose to discuss all reductions on $x$ first; thanks to confluence this choice has no effect on the overall behavior.
 Reduction $\red_{\cnum{7}}$ communicates name $y$ along $x$.

-\item Reduction $\red_{\cnum{8}}$ aborts the behaviour along $x$, meaning that there are no more free variables to synchronize with.
-Subsequently, reduction $\red_{\cnum{9}}$ aborts the behaviour along $y_1$ as when $y_1$ was received by the encoded bag it had the element $M$ left to be synchronized, $y_1$ fails signalling that the bag has elements to be synchronized with further.
+\item Reduction $\red_{\cnum{8}}$ cancels the behavior along $x$, meaning that there are no more free variables to synchronize with.
+Subsequently, reduction $\red_{\cnum{9}}$ cancels the behavior along $y_1$: \revd{B22}{at the beginning, when $y_1$ was received, the encoded bag had the element $M$ left to be synchronized; at this point, the failure on $y_1$ signals that the bag still has elements to be synchronized with}.

 \item Finally, reductions $\red_{\cnum{10}}$ and $\red_{\cnum{11}}$ concern name $y$: the former signals that the bag has no more elements to be synchronized for substitution; the latter closes the session, as it has served its purpose of correctly synchronizing the translated term.
 The resulting process corresponds to the translation of $N \linexsub{M / x}$.